yaegassy/coc-pyright-tools/README.md

 # coc-pyright-tools

 `coc-pyright-tools` is a coc-extension that adds its own functionality to [coc-pyright](https://github.com/fannheyward/coc-pyright) for [coc.nvim](https://github.com/neoclide/coc.nvim).
-Currently the **"Inlay Hints"**, Test Framework commands feature is available.
+Currently the "Inlay Hints", "CodeLens" and "Test Framework commands" feature is available.

 ## Install